DigitalCreationsCo/cinematic-framework/docs/WORKFLOW_INTEGRATION.md

 - **Composition Used:** `composeFrameGenerationPrompt()` via wrapper [pipeline/prompts/frame-generation-instruction.ts](pipeline/prompts/frame-generation-instruction.ts)
 - **Roles Combined:** Cinematographer, Gaffer, Script Supervisor, Costume & Makeup, Production Designer.
 - **Output:** Start and end keyframes for each scene. **Crucially, the `ContinuityManagerAgent` now ensures these frames are persistent in GCS before the graph proceeds, allowing for robust pipeline resumption.**
+- **Observability:** Includes verbose logging of the Frame Meta-Prompt instructions and the resulting generated prompt, aiding in debugging frame composition issues.

 ---